-Notes on assignments - All assignments are written on an individual basis and facilitate a learning experience regarding the physicality of books in different periods and cultural settings.
+Notes on the assignments - All assignments are written on an individual basis and facilitate a learning experience regarding the physicality of books in different periods and cultural settings.
 They also encourage you to gauge how book design relates to readers and the manner of use, and how such considerations may vary depending on the time period, a book's contents, its user, and the setting in which the object was used.
 Such connections between the material and cultural will be explored during in-class hands-on sessions with real objects.
 For Paper 1 and Paper 2 you will independently undertake similar explorations based on preselected digitized manuscripts from various libraries in the world.
 The emphasis in these two papers is on book design (Paper 1) and how design relates to use and users (Paper 2).
-The topic of Paper 3 allows you to explore a group of manuscripts of your own choice and compare/contrast them for similarities.
+The topic of Paper 3 will be determined as soon as possible.
 An extensive explanation of each assignment, and the links needed to do them, will be made available on Canvas.